-On March 19, 2027, Frank-Walter Steinmeier was re-elected President of Germany.
-This left a lot of people unfamiliar with the German political system wondering… What does the German President do?
-And how is the German President Elected?
-The system is much different from the presidential election in the USA… but then, the job of the German President is quite different than the job of the American President.
-Let me see if I can explain it to you.
+On March 19, 2022, Frank-Walter Steinmeier was re-elected President of Germany.
+Many people in the United States who are unfamiliar with the German political system are probably wondering if Germany has a Chancellor, what the German President does, and how the German President is Elected.
+The system is much different from the presidential election in the USA, but the job of the German President is quite different from that of the American President.
+Let me clarify.

 What does the German President Do?

-Germany has a Parliamentary system of government, and the Chancellor is the leading political figure… what does that leave for the President?
-The President of Germany is more of a ceremonial figure but with some key powers.
+Germany has a Parliamentary system of government, and the Chancellor is the leading political figure.
+So, what does that leave for the President?
+The President is more of a ceremonial figure with some key powers.

-Think of the role as being similar to the British Queen (or king).
+Think of the role as similar to the British Queen (or king).
 The German President represents the German people, at home and abroad.
 They oversee the lawmakers and executive branch to ensure that they are doing their jobs within the scope of the German constitution.
-While the President has Veto Power, the position can not stop laws from being passed… they can only be then passed along to the Federal Constitutional Court for legal vetting.
+While the President has veto power, the position can not stop laws from being passed.
+They can only be passed along to the Federal Constitutional Court for legal vetting.

 The President also appoints and dismisses judges, civil servants, and military officers.

-The German President visits the German States or Länder as a representative of the federal government, giving speeches, attending cultural events, and awarding honors.
+The German President visits the German States or Länder as a federal government representative, giving speeches, attending cultural events, and awarding honors.
 Another part of the job is to represent Germany in international and political gatherings, hosting State dignitaries and foreign envoys.

-Perhaps the most important function of the German President is to appoint and fire the chancellor in the lower house of the Bundestag… as well as hire and fire cabinet members.
+The most essential function of the German President is to appoint and fire the Chancellor in the lower house of the Bundestag.
+The President also hires and fires cabinet members.

 Where is the German President’s office?

-The President of Germany has an office in Schloss Bellevue, on the north side of the Tiergarten, close to the Siegessäule.
+The German president’s office is in Schloss Bellevue, on the north side of the Tiergarten, close to the Siegessäule.
 The 220-person staff operates out of a new building right next door.

 How is the German President Elected?

 In Germany, the President is not voted into office by general election.
-That is, the people of Germany are not handed a ballot to choose their president.
-This means, there is no campaigning, debating or community meetings for the citizens to choose their president.
-INSTEAD… the President of Germany is elected by a committee, known as a Federal Convention.
-The Federal convention is made up of ALL 598 of the members of the Bundestag (the German almost equivalent of our Congress) along with an equal number of representatives (so another 598) from the 16 German States.
-The representatives from the states are chosen by their state… and the number each state sends is in proportion to the population.
-These representatives are not necessarily politicians, sometimes they are known public figures.
+The people of Germany are not handed a ballot to choose their president.
+This means there is no campaigning, debating, or community meetings for the citizens to choose their president.
+INSTEAD… the President of Germany is elected by a committee known as a Federal Convention.
+The Federal Convention comprises ALL 598 of the members of the Bundestag (the German almost equivalent of our Congress) along with an equal number of representatives (so another 598) from the 16 German States.
+The representatives from the states are chosen by their state, and the number each state sends is proportional to the population.
+These representatives are not necessarily politicians; sometimes, they are known public figures.

-When the Federal Convention convenes, candidates are nominated by members of the convention.
+When the Federal Convention convenes, members nominate candidates.
 The nominees for German President must be at least 40 years old.

 There are up to three rounds of voting in a secret ballot.
-If after the first round, no one candidate receives an absolute majority of the votes (over 50%), another round of voting is held.
+If, after the first round, no one candidate receives an absolute majority of the votes (over 50%), another round of voting is held.
 New candidates may be named for the second round of voting.
-If the second round of voting does not lead to a winner with an absolute majority vote, a third round of voting is held.
+Then, a third-round if the second round of voting does not lead to a winner with an absolute majority vote.
 Again, new candidates can be added to the ballot at this point.
-The third round does not require an absolute majority, the winner just has to have more votes than everyone else.
+The third round does not require an absolute majority; the winner must have more votes than everyone else.

-The president-elect then has 2 days to decide if they want the job which lasts for a term of 5 years.
-There is a 2 term limit to the German Presidency.
+The president-elect then has 2 days to decide if they want the job, which lasts for a term of 5 years.
+There is a two-term limit to the German Presidency.

 Learn about how the German Chancellor is Elected HERE–> German Chancellor